-Now in its second phase, the EU-LAS Project, which is funded by the European Union and implemented jointly by INTERPOL, Small Arms Survey and the World Customs Organization (WCO), aims to strengthen the capacity of countries of the LAS to prevent and combat the illicit trade in, and proliferation of, small arms and light weapons.
+Now in its second phase, the EU-LAS Project, which is funded by the European Union and implemented jointly by the Small Arms Survey (SAS) as project coordinator, the World Customs Organization (WCO) and INTERPOL aims to strengthen the capacity of the LAS countries to prevent and combat the illicit trade in, and proliferation of, small arms and light weapons.

 Specifically, the project aims to:

 - Strengthen LAS Member States’ national control over small arms and light weapons (SALW) at key stages of their life cycle;